robyndahl/AdvancedPaleobiology/Labs/Lab01.md

 ````
 Great!
 A couple of notes:

 *Spaces mean nothing in R*.
 You can type `> 2+2` or `> 2 + 2` and R will return the same answer.
-You can add as many spaces as you want and they will never impact the answer the R returns.
+You can add as many spaces as you want and they will never impact the answer that R returns.

 *We'll talk about that* `[1]` *later*.
 The answer that R returned was obviously 4, but why was it preceded by that `[1]`?
 We'll discuss this a little bit later in the tutorial.